paulmillr/noble-curves/README.md

 * **Commits** are signed with PGP keys, to prevent forgery.
 Make sure to verify commit signatures.
 * **Releases** are transparent and built on GitHub CI.
 Make sure to verify [provenance](https://docs.npmjs.com/generating-provenance-statements) logs
 * **Rare releasing** is followed to ensure less re-audit need for end-users
-* **Dependencies** are minimal:
+* **Dependencies** are minimized and locked-down:
+   - If your app has 500 dependencies, any dep could get hacked and you'll be downloading malware with every install.
+We make sure to use as few dependencies as possible
-   - All deps are prevented from automatic updates and have locked-down version ranges.
+   - We prevent automatic dependency updates by locking-down version ranges.
 Every update is checked with `npm-diff`
-   - Updates themselves are rare, to ensure rogue updates are not catched accidentally
    - One dependency [noble-hashes](https://github.com/paulmillr/noble-hashes) is used, by the same author, to provide hashing functionality
 * **Dev Dependencies** are only used if you want to contribute to the repo.
 They are disabled for end-users:
    - scure-base, scure-bip32, scure-bip39, micro-bmark and micro-should are developed by the same author and follow identical security practices
    - prettier (linter), fast-check (property-based testing) and typescript are used for code quality, vector generation and ts compilation.
 The packages are big, which makes it hard to audit their source code thoroughly and fully

-Our goal is to minimize the amount of 3rd-party dependencies & native bindings.
-If your app uses 500 dependencies, any dep could get hacked and you'll be downloading malware with every install.

 ### Randomness